 The new Standards, released in April 2019, were re-written to respond to changes to the Heavy Vehicle National Law and align the Standards more closely with the master industry code of practice, giving all parties in the supply chain more confidence of compliance.

 TruckSafe members using the new Standards have called for some practical simplifications that will ensure usability and ease the transition process for members to the new Standards.
 Our commitment to providing industry with a mechanism to achieve Master Code compliance will not change.

-A revised version of the Standards will be piloted in October 2019.
+A revised version of the Standards will be piloted in early 2020.

 Further announcements regarding the progress of this revision and release of the next version of the Standards will be communicated to TruckSafe members via a member alert and through our regular TruckSafe update.

 The 2019 TruckSafe Standards are now available for members to download in the members area.